What Tools Do I Need for Wirework and Bead Stringing - Start With The Basics

 We are always told to purchase the best you can afford.
 However, when the best quality can be very expensive.
 It is difficult to justify spending a great deal of money on tools not knowing if you will like the jewelry designing and making process.
 However, you still need tools that will do the job.

-If you're a beginner or casual maker, a few tools under $10 each will do just fine.
+If you're a beginner or casual maker, a few tools under $10 each will work just fine.

-And keep them hidden from kids and spouses they should be dedicated to jewelry-making only!
+And keep them hidden from kids and spouses.
+They should be reserved for jewelry-making only!

 Judy Larson's What Tools Do I Need for Wirework and Bead Stringing - Start With The Basics - , Tools For Wire Jewelry, Tools, lindstrom pliers